‘Good luck with that’: Governor responds to Russian lawmaker demanding US give back Alaska - NewsBreak

 Speaking on an evening talk show Sunday, Oleg Matveychev, a member of the Russian parliament, listed off his country’s future demands, The Daily Beast reports .

 “We should be thinking about reparations from the damage that was caused by the sanctions and the war itself, because that too costs money and we should get it back,” Matveychev reportedly said.
-“The return of all Russian properties, those of the Russian empire, the Soviet Union and current Russia, which has been seized in the United States, and so on.”Parolee who killed 2 NYPD cops speaking as ‘political prisoner’ at SUNY event
+“The return of all Russian properties, those of the Russian empire, the Soviet Union and current Russia, which has been seized in the United States, and so on.”Several chefs cooking up relief for Ukraine at Navy Pier

 When asked if that included Alaska and Fort Ross, Matveychev agreed.